Brown eggs are local eggs,

-Recipe adapted from the cookbook Restaurant Recipes of Kansas City, a gift from Sandie of Inn Cuisine.
-I asked Sandie to choose a favorite recipe for me, and this rich, puffy, cheese-y omelet was it.
+Recipe adapted from the cookbook Restaurant Recipes of Kansas City, a gift from Sandie, I asked her to choose a favorite recipe for me, and this rich, puffy, cheese-y omelet was it.
 Now I can't wait to eat at the Copa Room.
 This dish, by chef Kathy Fiorello (mother of the restaurant's owner), serves 2 as a main course for lunch or dinner, or 4 as an appetizer.

 3 Tbsp olive oil